libpasta/libpasta-hugo/content/introduction/basic-usage.md

 be viewed in different languages, with the full list of language support found in [other languages](../../other-languages/).

-The full Rust API documentation can be found [here](../../doc/libpasta).
+The full Rust API documentation can be found [here](https://docs.rs/libpasta/).
-Or will be found on [docs.rs](https://docs.rs/) once v0.1 is published.

 ### Password Hashes